 Request for Proposal (RFP) Maids of the Mist Fountain Refurbishment

-The City of St. Joseph is accepting proposals from interested bidders with sufficient information to submit proposals for consideration by the City of St. Joseph in connection with its needs for the refurbishment of a 1998 Pierce Quantum Pumper.Read more ...
+The City of St. Joseph is soliciting Request for Proposals (RFP) to provide interested contractors with sufficient information to submit proposals for consideration by the City of St. Joseph in connection with its needs for refurbishment of the Maids of the Mist fountain, located in Lake Bluff park.Read more ...

 To read all the latest news, click here.